BEc, Grad Dip Finance (from 16 April 2013)

 MBA, BEc, Grad Dip (Applied Finance and Investments), GAICD (from 23 August 2017)

 Binda is Chief Financial Officer with Wyndham City Council, having previously held senior finance, planning and treasury positions at Telstra.
-A certified public accountant, Binda currently chairs the Trust’s Audit and Risk Committee after serving on this committee as an external member since 2008.
-She is also a member of the board of the Satellite Foundation.
+A certified public accountant, Binda currently chairs Trust for Nature’s Audit and Risk Committee after serving on this committee as an external member since 2008.
+Binda also participates across a number of other organisations in a board and governance capacity including as a board member of the Satellite Foundation; a member of the CPA Public Sector and NFP Committee; and as Vice-President Professional Development at FinPro (representing finance professionals in the local government sector).

 Dr Charles Meredith